lmcai/HGTScanner/README.md

 Examples of what HGTScanner can do :smiley: :

-- Identify the genomic location and donor lineage (to family and maybe genus level) of HGT from an **known or unknown** green plant mitochondrion to a parasitic plant mitochondrion, in both gene and **intergenic** regions.
+- Identify the genomic location and donor lineage (to family and, less confidently, genus level) of HGT from an **known or unknown** green plant mitochondrion to a parasitic plant mitochondrion, in both gene and **intergenic** regions.

 - Identify the genomic location and donor lineage of HGT from an unknown fungus mitochondrion to a plant mitochondrion.
 With user-supplied fungus sequence database.